Baldomero Espartero: Rule

 Although Espartero's regime (1840–1843) in reality had done little for Spain's poor, the anti-radical reaction of the moderates made the former regent a folk hero to many workers.
 Therefore, it was logical that he should become director of the short-lived "progressive Biennium" of 1854–1856, thus becoming the 43rd Prime Minister of Spain on 19 July 1854.
-But, as Karl Marx observed, the progressive caudillo was a man whose time had passed.
+However, as Karl Marx observed, the progressive caudillo was a man whose time had passed.

 The old marshal vainly endeavoured to keep the demands of his own Progressists reasonable in the Cortes of 1854–1856 and in the great towns, but their excessive demands for reforms and liberties played into the hands of a clerical and reactionary court and of the equally retrograde governing classes.
-The growing ambition of General O'Donnell constantly clashed with the opinions of Espartero, until the latter, in sheer disgust, resigned his premiership and left for Logroño, after warning the queen that a conflict was imminent between O'Donnell and the Cortes, backed by the Progressist militia.
-O'Donnell's pronunciamiento in 1856 ended the Cortes, and the militia was disarmed, after a struggle in the streets of the capital.
-Spanish political power was assumed again by the moderates in 1856.
+The growing ambition of General O'Donnell constantly clashed with the opinions of Espartero until the latter, in sheer disgust, resigned his premiership and left for Logroño after he had warned the queen that a conflict was imminent between O'Donnell and the Cortes, backed by the Progressist militia.
+O'Donnell's pronunciamiento in 1856 ended the Cortes, and the militia was disarmed after a struggle in the streets of the capital.
+Spanish political power was assumed again by the Moderates in 1856.

 He was the 42nd Grand Cross of the Order of the Tower and Sword.